CORRIDA

 5. PRESENTATION OF THE TEST

-– The challenge of crossing Portugal from east to west, from the highest point to the beach with the biggest waves in the world is, necessarily, for giants.
-But it's more.
+The challenge of crossing Portugal from east to west, from the highest point to the beach with the biggest waves in the world, is necessarily for giants.
+But it's more than that.
 A little more than effort and glory.
-It's courage, management and a lot of evasion along the paths that lead from Serra da Estrela to the isolated and beautiful Schist Villages in Lousã.
+It's courage, management, and a lot of escapism along the paths that take you from the Serra da Estrela mountains to the isolated and beautiful Schist Villages in Lousã.
+These are paths of faith, near the Sanctuary of Fátima, that will lead you to the magnificent and gigantic waves of Nazaré.

 5.2 External help